justinjiajia/bigdata_lab_2026/lab_5_hive_beeline_version.md

 #### Exploring the Metastore Database (MariaDB)

-On Amazon EMR, the RDBMS that Hive uses for storing its metadata is MariaDB (an open-source fork of MySQL).
+On Amazon EMR, the relational database that Hive uses for storing its metadata is MariaDB (an open-source fork of MySQL).
 The actual Hive Metastore DB files are located in `/var/lib/mysql/hive` on the Master node.

 To explore this, we will log directly into the MariaDB database.